 Stand in someone else’s shoes.
 Feel their weight and soul.

-Alejandro Fuentes-Mena was born in Valparaiso, Chile and grew up in San Diego, California after the age of four.
+Alejandro Fuentes Mena was born in Valparaiso, Chile and grew up in San Diego, California after the age of four.
 He received a B.A. in Psychology from Whitman College in Walla Walla, Washington.
 Through Teach For America, Alejandro was one of the first two DACAmented teachers in the nation and is now in his fifth year of teaching in Colorado.
-He regularly performs with the group The StoryTellers 303 and also sings in the band The Pink Hawks.
+He tells a story of his hard working parents and celebrates the assets he and his family are to our country.

 Ana Casas was born in San Jerónimo, Fresnillo, Zacatecas, Mexico.
 Her mother crossed the border with her and her two brothers when she was 11.
 She is a recipient of DACA (Deferred Action for Childhood Arrivals).
-She is currently working as the Promotora de Salud for Programa Compañeras of El Centro AMISTAD.
-She has two beautiful boys and hopes to return to college someday and continue her studies in anthropology.
-Her monologue explores _______.
+She tells the story of her younger brother’s deportation away from everyone he knew and loved into an unfamiliar country.
+And that the crime doesn't equal the punishment when it comes to immigrant lives.

 Cristian Solano-Córdova is the Communications Manager with the Colorado Immigrant Rights Coalition.
 He is a former student body president of Metropolitan State University.
-Previously, he has advocated for undocumented students at the Auraria Campus, and for immigrant communities at the Mental Health Center of Denver.
+He has advocated for undocumented students at the Auraria Campus, and for immigrant communities at the Mental Health Center of Denver.
 He tells the story of strategizing to protect his eight-year-old sister, who is an American citizen, in the event her mother gets deported.
-His dad died when he was 14, and his mother works multiple shifts, so he is the father figure for his baby sister.

 Gloria Steinem is a writer, lecturer, political activist, and feminist organizer.
-She travels in this and other countries as an organizer and lecturer and is a frequent media spokeswoman on issues of equality.
-She is particularly interested in the shared origins of sex and race caste systems, gender roles and child abuse as roots of violence, non-violent conflict resolution, the cultures of indigenous peoples, and organizing across boundaries for peace and justice.
-She lives in New York City, and just published her first book in over twenty years.
+She travels the world as an organizer and lecturer and is a frequent media spokeswoman on issues of equality.
+She is interested in the shared origins of sex and race caste systems, gender roles and child abuse as roots of violence, non-violent conflict resolution, the cultures of indigenous peoples, and organizing across boundaries for peace and justice.
+She lives in New York City, and just published a new book.

 Jorge Ramos is a Mexican-born American journalist and author.
 Regarded as the best-known Spanish-language news anchor in the United States of America, he has been referred to as "The Walter Cronkite of Latin America".
 Currently based in Miami, Florida, he anchors the Univision news television program Noticiero Univision, the Univision Sunday-morning political news program Al Punto, and the Fusion TV English-language program America with Jorge Ramos.
 He has covered five wars, and events ranging from the fall of the Berlin Wall] to the War in Afghanistan.